dahuatechnologies/dahuatechnologies/README.md

 Bizu: Teacher Zaita

 Starting using 5 Axes and 65536 Vectors and 262144 Neurons.

+Neurons-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Vectors and functionality Make-Decision for Neurons.

 ```